Airport Noise Grants:

 Agency Affected: Department of Transportation

-Comments: In May 2018, FAA officials indicated they would consider options for measuring progress contingent on any revisions to FAA's noise goals.
-Further, FAA provided information about ongoing activities to review grant eligibility and improve technical guidance.
-However, FAA measurements of program results lacks information to gauge progress towards goals.
+Comments: In August 2019, FAA officials stated that the FAA's overall noise reduction goal is fundamentally separate from noise mitigation.
+Absent FAA actions to align this goal with the noise grant program, FAA cannot develop measurements of noise grant program results that gauge progress towards such a goal.
 Without this information, Congress and FAA program managers cannot make fully informed decisions about what the noise grant program can reasonably be expected to address in the future and the extent to which noise exposure remains a constraint on airport growth.

 Recommendation: To better ensure that federal investments effectively address the remaining airport noise problem and to more fully demonstrate the results of AIP noise grants, the Secretary of Transportation should direct FAA to establish performance measures to assess progress toward this goal that better demonstrate the results of the program and provide Congress and FAA's program managers with information to gauge progress and make programmatic decisions.